michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 21. But the brother shall deliver his brother unto death, and the father his son; and the sons shall rise up against their fathers, and shall slay them.

-22. And you shall be abhorred by all men on account of my name: but he who shall persevere until the end, he shall be saved.Shall live.
+22. And you shall be abhorred by all men on account of my name: but he who shall persevere until the end, he shall be saved.

 23. When they persecute you in this city, escape to the other; for, Amen I say unto you, that you shall not have completed all the cities of the house of Isroel, till the Son of man shall come.